ngermeau/8bits-cpu/readme.md

 clock
 generate cycle:
   1 cycle = down and up
-  for every cycle call next step
+  for every cycle call next step   (one step per cycle)

 stepper
   move from step to step
-  1,2,3 are to copy the instructions from ram to instruction register
-  4,5,6 are to execute the instruction itself
+  step 1
+  step 2
+  step 3
+      we didn't execute anything, just loaded the next instruction from ram into the registry and increment by 1 the index step 4 step 5 step 6 step 7